-For a summary of grant programs, check out these slides from the Tompkins County tourism grant workshop: WORKSHOP SUMMARY.
-For current opportunities, follow the links to the left.
+For a summary of grant programs, check out these slides from the most recent Tompkins County tourism grant workshop: WORKSHOP SUMMARY.
+For additional details, follow the links to the left.
 Recommendations for grant funding are made by the Strategic Tourism Planning Board, an advisory board to the Tompkins County Legislature.

-Enter your email address below to subscribe to periodic Tompkins Tourism Updates.
+Enter your email address below to subscribe to periodic updates.

 The 2020 Strategic Tourism Plan was accepted by the Tompkins County Legislature on September 18, 2012